-Quilon and Silicone are different types of coatings on the parchment baking paper that all kitchens and bakeries use daily.
+Quilon and Silicone are different types of coatings on the parchment baking paper that many kitchens and bakeries use daily.
 Parchment paper can also be left uncoated and unbleached but for now this post is just about the two different coatings.
-I’ll go over some of the major differences between Quilon and Silicone.
+These are some of the major differences between Quilon and Silicone.

-First of all, I’m committed to producing the highest quality product possible using professional tools and the highest quality supplies I can find.
-I do this with my ingredients, hand tools, stainless steel bowls, mixer machine, trays…everything.
+Stacy’s Cookies uses silicone paper anyway and the price difference isn’t a factor in my operation.
+I’m committed to producing the highest quality product possible, using professional tools and the highest quality supplies I can find.
+I do this with my ingredients, hand tools, gloves, stainless steel bowls, mixer, trays…everything.
 The choice in baking paper is just another extension of that.

-Silicone is degradable, landfill safe and completely compostable. (win-win-win)
+Silicone paper is degradable, landfill safe and completely compostable.

-Silicone paper displays a high heat resistance and is ovenproof up to 425°F (220°C) and this type of parchment paper does not alter the taste of food during baking.
-I don’t want anything to mess with the taste of my cookies.
+Silicone paper displays a higher heat resistance and is ovenproof up to 425°F (220°C) and this type of parchment paper does not alter the taste of food during baking.

-The two parchment papers look identical and most people would never know the difference when eating a cookie…but I want to provide a healthy, hearty protein cookie that’s just simple and delicious without contaminants.
+The two parchment papers look identical and no one would never know the difference when eating a cookie…but I want to provide a healthy, hearty protein cookie that’s just simple and delicious without additional contaminants.